Yves Trudeau (biker): Hells Angels

 Trudeau joined the Popeye Moto Club in 1968.
 In 1975, the Ontario-based Satan's Choice Motorcycle Club began an alliance with the American Outlaws Motorcycle Club, allowing the Outlaws to gain a way to challenge the supremacy of the Hells Angels in Quebec through access to the Montreal chapter of Satan's Choice.
 This led the Hells Angels-backed Popeyes into open conflict with the Satan's Choice Montreal chapter and their Outlaw allies, resulting in a number of casualties on both sides.
 The Popeyes had targeted the Devil's Disciples biker gang, who were allies of Satan's Choice.
 The Devils' Disciples and the Montreal chapter of Satan's Choice were engaged in the manufacturing and smuggling of chemical drugs, a market that the Popeyes decided to violently enter in 1974, leading to the biker war.
 Trudeau first rose to prominence as the Popeyes' ace assassin during this struggle.
 By January 1976, the Devil's Disciples gang had voted to disband themselves after 15 of their members had been murdered since 1974, thereby giving the Popeye Club control of the area around St. Henri Square.

 Dubro said in an interview: "He had this fascination early in life with bikers and military things and weapons and bombs."
 Trudeau took a job with an explosives factory to learn how to handle explosives and would become an expert at building bombs.
 Pierre de Champlain, a former Royal Canadian Mounted Police (RCMP) officer who wrote the book Histoire du crime organisé à Montréal, stated in an interview: "He was very professional, very meticulous, and that's why they used his services."
 Trudeau scalped one of his victims, which earned him the moniker "Apache".

 On 5 December 1977, Trudeau would be a founding member of the Hells Angels in Quebec in 1977 after the Popeyes patched over.
 On the night of 17 February 1978, an incident occurred at a bar popular with the Hells Angels, the Brasserie Joey, when two Outlaws chose to drink until they were ejected by the Angels.
 When the two Outlaws stood outside cursing the Angels, a green car came down the street out of the snowfall, and briefly stopped while the driver opened fire.
-Trudeau was the driver and shooter who killed Côté and wounded the other.
+Trudeau was the driver and shooter who killed Robert Côté and wounded the other.
 The incident sparked a biker war between the Hells Angels and the Outlaws that was to last until 1984.